 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the ear discharge and the tests that may need to be done (see see Some Causes and Features of Ear Discharge).
+What they find during the history and physical examination often suggests a cause of the ear discharge and the tests that may need to be done (see Table 2: Some Causes and Features of Ear Discharge).

 During the medical history, doctors ask about the following:

 During the physical examination, doctors focus on examining the ears, nose, throat, and neurologic system.
 By examining the ear canal with a light, doctors can usually diagnose perforated eardrum, external otitis, foreign object, and other common causes of ear discharge.
-Other findings (see see Some Causes and Features of Ear Discharge) suggest the diagnosis.
+Other findings (see Table 2: Some Causes and Features of Ear Discharge) suggest the diagnosis.

 |PrintOpen table in new window